You are here

 Did you know?
-The Creative Writing Department provides hands-on editing and production experience working on Polaris, the ONU journal of literature and the arts; emedia, the English Department online publication; and other department and University publications.
+The Creative Writing Department provides hands-on editing and production experience working on Polaris, the ONU journal of literature and the arts and other department and University publications.

 Creative writing, one of the four majors offered in the Department of English, combines liberal-arts studies with a focus on creative expression (fiction, poetry, plays and screenplays) to enable students to develop their creative and intellectual capabilities to prepare for a variety of professional employment opportunities.
 Besides encouraging students to sharpen their abilities within their choice of genres, the major is designed to develop critical thinking and communication, organization, interpersonal, computer and research skills in a context of multicultural awareness.
 The program includes academic courses with literary models to stimulate writing, workshops, individual mentoring and advice on publishing venues.
 It also promotes diversity in student course selection, not only within the department but also in other disciplines, ensuring flexibility in academic study and career preparation as a complement to conceiving and completing creative works.
 Visit the English Department's web site.

 - A diverse and qualified faculty who bring their research and writing expertise to the classroom